telerik/blazor-docs/knowledge-base/inputs-disable-copy-paste.md

 ---
-title: Disabling Copy and Paste in Telerik Blazor Inputs
+title: Disable Copy and Paste in Telerik Blazor Inputs
 description: A guide on preventing users from copying and pasting text into the Telerik Blazor Inputs in a Blazor application.
 type: how-to
 page_title: How to Prevent Copy and Paste Actions in Telerik Blazor Inputs